-Marriott Bonvoy Research: South Africans Plan More Holidays In 2026 With Artificial Intelligence (AI), Lux-Scaping And Passion Pursuits On The Rise
+Marriott Bonvoy Research: South Africans Plan More Holidays in 2026 with Artificial Intelligence (AI), Lux-Scaping and Passion Pursuits on the Rise

-Nearly seven in ten South African travellers (69%) plan to take the same or more holidays in 2026 compared to 2025, including 49% who intend to travel more frequently, according to Marriott Bonvoy's Ticket to Travel research ( ).
+Nearly seven in ten South African travellers (69%) plan to take the same or more holidays in 2026 compared to 2025, including 49% who intend to travel more frequently, according to Marriot’ Bonvoy’s Ticket to Travel research ().
 Younger generations are leading demand, with 66% of Gen Z planning on taking more holidays next year and embracing AI planning tools, luxury add-ons, and passion-driven trips.

-The research, conducted among more than 22,000 adults across 11 key travel markets in Europe, the Middle East, and Africa-including over 2,000 South Africans-reveals that South Africans are planning an average of six holidays in 2026.
+The research, conducted among more than 22,000 adults across 11 key travel markets in Europe, the Middle East, —nd Africa—including over 2,000 So—th Africans—reveals that South Africans are planning an average of six holidays in 2026.
 This includes two domestic breaks, two short-haul trips (four hours or less), and two long-haul getaways.

 Among those planning holidays, the top travel destinations are South Africa (25%), England (10%), Mauritius (10%), USA (9%), Mozambique (9%), France (7%), Botswana (7%), Zanzibar (7%) and Italy (6%).